kehalitsehay/Mohamed_and_Kehali/README.md

 # Mohamed_and_Kehali
-This a microverse trial project on html/css challenge.
+This is a microverse trial project on html/css challenge done by Mohamed and Kehali on 2/11/2023.